Derek Cianfrance: 1998–2017: Breakthrough and acclaim

+2020–present: Television work

 Since the early 2010s, Cianfrance had been working on a fictional documentary called Metalhead, which centered on a metal drummer who becomes deaf.
 The film featured the members of the band Jucifer portraying themselves.
-The project was developed for years with Cianfrance eventually passing the reigns over to his friend and The Place Beyond the Pines co-writer Darius Marder resulting in Sound of Metal (2019).
+The project was developed for years with Cianfrance eventually passing the reins over to his friend and The Place Beyond the Pines co-writer Darius Marder resulting in Sound of Metal (2019).
 Starring Riz Ahmed, the film premiered at the 2019 Toronto International Film Festival and was released by Amazon Studios in 2020.
 Cianfrance, Marder, and his brother Abraham Marder, received an Academy Award for Best Original Screenplay nomination for the film.

 Cianfrance wrote and directed the HBO miniseries I Know This Much Is True, an adaptation of Wally Lamb's novel of the same name.
-The series premiered in Spring 2020.
+The series premiered in spring 2020.

 In October 2021, he was set to write and direct Wolfman, replacing Leigh Whannell as director, along with screenwriters Rebecca Angelo and Lauren Shuker Blum.
-The film will star Gosling, marking their third collaboration.

-Other work
+The film tapped Gosling to star, marking their third collaboration.
+In December 2023, Cianfrance and Gosling were reported to have exited the project, with Whannell returning to directing duties and Christopher Abbott replacing Gosling in the lead role.

 Cianfrance is also known for his TV documentary work, which includes portraits of musicians Sean Combs and Run DMC and the Battleground basketball series.
 He is currently working on a television series called Muscle, for HBO, which he says will be a comedy series with a unique take on "character development."